Levels of Review

 - The potential risk of harm to individuals should the information be lost, stolen, compromised, or otherwise used in a way contrary to the contours of the research under the exemption

-The College’s IRB will still require continuing review for all categories of research.
+The University’s IRB will still require continuing review for all categories of research.
 The IRB is required to re-evaluate research projects at intervals appropriate to the degree of risk, but not less than once a year.
 The approval letter from the IRB will indicate the approval and expiration or review dates.

 Student projects now have a review date of four months.
 This means that the IRB will check in with any student PIs approximately three months after their study approval date.
 At that point, student PIs must submit a continuation form (Form K) or a continuation through PACS to keep working on their studies or a close-out form (Form L) that serves as a final report for the IRB.

-Under the College’s guidelines, a maximum of two consecutive continuations can be granted to faculty and staff research projects.
+Under the University’s guidelines, a maximum of two consecutive continuations can be granted to faculty and staff research projects.
 After two continuations, the project must be resubmitted to the IRB as a new protocol for review and approval.
 Students projects may receive more than two continuations depending on the project’s timeline.

 Continuations for proposals in all categories of research (exempt, expedited and full board) should be requested using Form K or through PACS.